shaCode256/MyAnimeList-Data-Analysis/README.md

 #lots of cleaning the data!

-I chose to decide that the anime is successful by its rating score (in the TRAINING, of course), if it's above *INSERT HERE* anime_filtered dataSet link from Kaggle: https://www.kaggle.com/azathoth42/myanimelist#anime_filtered.csv
+I chose to decide that the anime is successful by its rating score (in the TRAINING, of course), if its above 7 = SUCCESSFULL.

+I used the anime_filtered dataset from Kaggle: https://www.kaggle.com/azathoth42/myanimelist#anime_filtered.csv

 Anime_filtered, which describes anime and their rating.
 The data is collected from the MyAnimeList site, which helps its users manage their watch list.